DIGITLab23/digitlab23.github.io/content/publication/2024-01-01-rigid/index.md

 - Doksoo Lee
 - Carlos M. Portela
 - Wei Chen
-date: "2024-01-01"
+date: "2024-11-07"
-doi: ""
+doi: "10.1002/aisy.202400611"

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-01-01"
+publishDate: "2024-11-07"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv preprint arXiv:2401.00003"
+publication: "*Advanced Intelligent Systems*"
 publication_short: ""

 abstract: Metamaterials with functional responses can exhibit varying properties under different conditions (e.g., wave-based responses or deformation-induced property variation).
-This work addresses the rapid inverse design of such metamaterials to meet target qualitative functional behaviors, a challenge due to its intractability and non-unique solutions.
-Unlike data-intensive and non-interpretable deep-learning-based methods, we propose the Random-forest-based Interpretable Generative Inverse Design (RIGID), a single-shot inverse design method for fast generation of metamaterial designs with on-demand functional behaviors.
-RIGID leverages the interpretability of a random forest-based "design→response" forward model, eliminating the need for a more complex "response→design" inverse model.
+This work addresses rapid inverse design of such metamaterials to meet target qualitative functional behaviors, a challenge due to its intractability and nonunique solutions.
+Unlike data-intensive and noninterpretable deep-learning-based methods, this work proposes the random-forest-based interpretable generative inverse design (RIGID), a single-shot inverse design method for fast generation of metamaterials with on-demand functional behaviors.
+RIGID leverages the interpretability of a random forest-based "design → response" forward model, eliminating the need for a more complex "response → design" inverse model.
 Based on the likelihood of target satisfaction derived from the trained random forest, one can sample a desired number of design solutions using Markov chain Monte Carlo methods.
-We validate RIGID on acoustic and optical metamaterial design problems, each with fewer than 250 training samples.
+RIGID is validated on acoustic and optical metamaterial design problems, each with fewer than 250 training samples.
 Compared to the genetic algorithm-based design generation approach, RIGID generates satisfactory solutions that cover a broader range of the design space, allowing for better consideration of additional figures of merit beyond target satisfaction.
 This work offers a new perspective on solving on-demand inverse design problems, showcasing the potential for incorporating interpretable machine learning into generative design under small data constraints.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.